-You’ll need to see a dermatologist, but it’s worth taking these steps first to make sure that you don’t actually have dandruff or seborrhoeic dermatitis.
+You’ll need to see a dermatologist, but it’s worth taking these steps first to make sure that you don’t actually have dandruff or seborrheic dermatitis.

 Not sure if it’s psoriasis?

-If your scalp is red, itchy and flaky it could be dandruff, seborrhoeic dermatitis or scalp psoriasis – so how do you tell?
+If your scalp is red, itchy and flaky it could be dandruff, seborrheic dermatitis or scalp psoriasis – so how do you tell?

 Scalp psoriasis is much less common than dandruff, affecting only about 3% of the population, so it’s worth ruling out dandruff first before going to see a dermatologist.

 Try replacing your usual shampoo with Head & Shoulders Anti-Dandruff Shampoo first.

 If you’ve got dandruff, it will quickly tackle the problem and leave you up to 100% flake free1.

 Just use it every time you wash your hair (preferably at least 3 times a week).
 If it’s dandruff, you should start to see animprovement in the first week.

 After two or three weeks, you should see no visible flakes.

 If you’ve tried this and still have problems…